NVIDIA Corporation

 “WE”, “US”, “OUR” AND “COMPANY” - means Virginia Surety Company, Inc.

 In consideration of payment and receipt by Us of the applicable premium, all Covered Services are available to the Member and all Covered Family Members, except as specifically noted below.
-The following Covered Services are provided when the Member uses a Participating Attorney.
-The Schedule of Benefits chart shows the reimbursement schedule when the Member uses a Non-Participating Attorney.
+The following Covered Services are provided when a Participating Attorney is used.
+The Schedule of Benefits chart shows the reimbursement schedule when a Non-Participating Attorney is used.

 Advice and Consultation